Can your family care? Could your family open your home to support people with disabilities?

-Shared Lives is a scheme run by Southampton City Council.
-Individuals and families provide care in their home for up to three people with disabilities, aged over 18.
+Shared Lives is a scheme run by Southampton City Council whereby Individuals and families provide care in their home for up to three people with disabilities, aged over 18.
 Care is offered to individuals who will benefit from living in the community or in a family home.

 Who can be a Shared Lives carer?

 Anyone aged over 18 who has the time and space in their home to offer care to a person who needs it can be a carer.
-This often suits people who have previously worked in care posts who now spend more time at home.
+This often suits people who have previously worked in health or care jobs who now spend more time at home.

 What should I know about shared lives?

 If you choose to become a shared lives carer, you will be self-employed.
-A contract will be formed between you and us.
-We employ a shared lives officer to support, inspect and supervise all our carers.
-Most placements are long term.
+A Carers Agreement will be formed between you and us.
+A shared lives officer will support, monitor, and supervise all our carers.
+Most placements are long-term.

 We also make placements for a set length of time, for example before a person moves on to independent accommodation.